AmeerD/AmeerD.github.io/_pages/reading.md

 * The Defector, Chris Hadfield
 * Dune Messiah, Frank Herbert
 * The Bee Sting, Paul Murray
+* More Days at the Morisaki Bookshop: A Novel, Satoshi Yagisawa (translated by Eric Ozawa)

 ## On my Watchlist
 * Exhalation, Ted Chiang